 With LSI’s SandForce division changing hands numerous times within a matter of months and the seemingly endless delays with SandForce’s long anticipated SF3700 series controller, even SandForce’s largest partners are looking into different controller options for their upcoming SSD offerings.

 At a recent HyperX event here at Computex, Kingston recently introduced a new HyperX PCIe x4 SSD this time around with a Marvell 88SS9293 (Codename Altaplus) controller.
 The HyperX SSD is also paired with Toshiba’s latest 2nd generation 19nm toggle mode MLC NAND.

-Kingston didn’t provide much additional information about the upcoming [...]
+Kingston didn’t provide much additional information [...]